 German legislators saw things differently.
 The country’s parliament backed by members of the Green Party in a coalition government passed emergency legislation to reopen coal-powered plants and to increase the production of renewable energies.
 It would not be possible to restart nuclear power plants that have been closed or to change the timeframe for closing them.

 In June, Robert Habeck, Germany’s economy minister and member of the Green Party, stated that gas storage tanks should be filled by winter.
 This is our number one priority.

 Due to that prioritization, Germany, which has seen carbon dioxide rise in the past two years and missed its ambitious emission targets, will emit more carbon in 2022.

 Restarting closed nuclear power stations is far more complicated than lighting old coal plants.
 The plant operators only had enough uranium to last until 2022 so there is no way to replenish nuclear fuel supplies.

 That’s not the whole point.
-Germany, which considers itself a global leader in climate change, grasps at the most carbon-intensive source of fuel because it decided in 2011 to completely abandon nuclear power and enshrine what was a planned phase out into law.
+Germany, which considers itself a global leader in climate change, grasps the most carbon-intensive source of fuel because it decided in 2011 to completely abandon nuclear power and enshrine what was a planned phase-out into law.

 Priorities are important

 As accidents like those at Fukushima have shown, nuclear power is not risk-free.
 The sector’s inability to handle radioactive waste is a problem.
 It also produces too many new plants late and sometimes billions of dollars over its budget.

 However, no energy source is completely safe.
 Nuclear power with its low emissions compares favourably to other sources.
 According to one estimate nuclear power causes 99.8 percent fewer deaths than coal, 99.7 percent fewer than oil, and 97.6 percent fewer than natural gas.
 It is comparable to solar or wind and can produce reliable baseload electricity.